 The aftermath of COVID 19 has left many churches struggling and an alarming number have closed their doors.
 I have an elderly relative who is concerned the same thing might happen to the church that she attends.
 Some pastors are in panic mode and desperate to maintain their positions rather than look at their situations realistically.
 They are spending enormous amounts of time saying that everyone needs to give more and promising double blessings from the Lord.
 A quick assessment of the situation should open everyone's eyes to this fact.
 If the Lord were giving double for every dollar then the churches would not be in their current state.
 Christians in their 80s and 90s who have been giving money to the church for 60-70 years should realize that when the church was full they had programs and fundraisers.
 If the Lord were supernaturally blessing everyone who gave money with unexpected money during those past 60-70 years then the church coffers should be full.
 There are fewer people attending church now and in older congregations, the income has decreased along with attendance.
 Pastors know this and yet t try to guilt the few members they have into feeling like they are not doing enough.
 Another ploy which I have written about before is to call out the names of anyone who gives a big donation.
 This is a subliminal message intended to get others to give more.
 COVID 19 has caused even some good pastors to use manipulation tactics on their older congregants.

-Misusing Malachi chapter 3, by promising blessing that God does not send, and threatening curses on senior citizens if they don't tithe is wrong.
-A number of older adults have health issues and must purchase expensive medication.
-They are barely able to make it each month and do not need to be made to feel they are shortchanging the Lord.
+Misusing Malachi chapter 3, by promising blessing that God does not send, and threatening curses on congregants if they don't tithe is wrong.
+Many older adults have health issues and must purchase expensive medication.
+They are barely able to make it each month and don't need to be made to feel they are shortchanging the Lord.
 In some churches, seniors struggle to put extra money in the hand of the pastor above and beyond his salary because they are told to sow seeds so God will bless them.
 They are told that selling and having programs to raise money is wrong and that if they just tithe God will take care of them.
-One senior who told me this happened in her church said that no one has seen the extra money that was promised.
-Now that they are not allowed to raise money and membership is decreasing the bank account is being depleted and they may have to only have church 2 Sundays a month.
-Another form of manipulation is telling them, congregants, that only a few in the church are really tithing or only a small number are carrying the church financially.
+One senior who shared this tale of woe said no one in her church has seen the extra money that was promised.
+Another form of manipulation is telling congregants, that only a few in the church are really tithing or only a small number are carrying the church financially.
 2 Corinthians 9:7 says to give as you have purposed in your own heart and not by compulsion.
 Each person's financial situation is different and no one should feel ashamed if they don't have the same dollar amount to give as someone else,

 Older believers in Christ are worried because their generation is dying and the younger Christians are leaving traditional churches.
 These individuals have spent their lives serving the Lord and doing the best they can.
 They do not need to be yelled at and made to feel that the state of the church is their fault.
 A 90-year-old church goer told me her new pastor required the members to attend two services on Sunday and to serve breakfast in the first service to entice people to come.
 She said this was difficult for an aging congregation who were using walkers and canes and could not stand long.
 This is abusive and it's time these practices are discontinued.